slotix/dbconvert-streams-website/docs/guide/introduction.md

 - Microsoft Azure

 ## Preview version.
 The preview edition of DBConvert Streams is being offered completely free of charge.
-We encourage you to share your experiences and [provide feedback](mailto:streams@dbconvert.com).
+We encourage you to share your experience and [provide feedback](mailto:streams@dbconvert.com).

 ## Two data reading modes in DBConvert Streams.

 There are two modes for reading data from a source database:

 ### CDC (Change data capture).
-In CDC (change data capture) mode, DBConvert Streams provides a reliable way to stream changes from the source database to the target database using change data capture technology.
+In [CDC (change data capture)](/sources/what-is-cdc) mode, DBConvert Streams provides a reliable way to stream changes from the source database to the target database using change data capture technology.
 By capturing row-level changes such as `inserts`, `updates`, and `deletes`, the software allows your target applications to respond to those events with very low latency.

 This feature enables real-time data replication and synchronization between databases, making it ideal for data warehousing, business intelligence, and reporting scenarios, where up-to-date data is critical for making informed decisions.